All Products

 NotificationMetadatastringNo

 The notification metadata that is sent when the lifecycle hook takes effect.
 This helps you manage and categorize notifications in an efficient manner.
-If you specify this parameter, you must also specify the NotificationArn parameter.
-The value of this parameter cannot exceed 4,096 characters in length.
+If you specify this parameter, you must specify the NotificationArn parameter.
+The parameter value cannot exceed 4,096 characters in length.

 • regionId: the region ID of the scaling activity that is in progress.
 Default value: ${regionId}.